MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 1. On the **Customer created templates** pane, select one of the following from the **Template** drop-down menu:
    - Select **Load template file** to use a template file on your computer to create the new rule.
 Select **Browse** to select the template file and upload it to the Fraud Protection portal.
    - Select a template if you want to use a template already created in Fraud Protection portal.
-1. Preview the template to view the the sample code and resources included in the assessment template.
+1. Preview the template to view the sample code and resources included in the assessment template.
 Select **Select** to proceed.
 1. Enter the **Friendly name** and **API name** for the new assessment.
 1. Select **Create assessment** to create the new assessment that matches the resources of your template.